-I draw and paint the natural world but, rather than faithful representation, my work is about finding marks and colours to express the subject.
+I draw and paint the natural world finding marks and colours to express the subject.
 The painting/drawing develops in it's own way, potentially leading to an exciting image that, although several times removed from the original subject, retains its spirit.
-Drawing is the core of my work which then develops in different mediums - oil and acrylic paint, collage and textiles.
+Drawing is at the core of my work which then develops in different mediums - oil and acrylic paint and collage.

-Drawing, painting and making provides the opportunity to think creatively, to take risks and challenge expectations and boundaries.
-After working as a journalist, largely to briefs and deadlines, I can now do as I please.
+Being creative provides the opportunity to think laterally, to take risks and challenge expectations and boundaries.
+After working full-time as a journalist, largely to briefs and deadlines, I can now do as I please.
 Art is vital to society, for nourishing our self-expression and our mental well being.
-We all have a creativity inside us but, sadly, many people never get the chance to express this.
+We all have different forms of creativity inside us, not least in thinking and how we live our lives; sadly, many people never find a path with which to express this.

 Paintings, drawings and collage.
 Studio situated in Trenchard Street, behind Ali Tregaskes

 I write about my work and have published a book of my drawings - Wild Margins, Drawings and Inspirations (Amazon).
 My work has been reproduced in other books and magazines and I have collaborated with poets.
 I enjoy running occasional workshops for people of all ages and abilities.

 Putney School of Art and Eastbourne School of Art.
 Open University degree including the terrific 'Art and its Histories' module (Distinction).
 Lifelong learning has enabled me to take part in many exciting and challenging workshops and courses.